Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
 You invest a target with cursed elemental energy, causing nearby bodies of water to roil when the target draw nears and tendrils of water to drag it deeper under the waves.
 The target must make a CHAa save.
 On a failure, the creature is Cursed for the duration.
 A creature Cursed in this way treats all movement through water as being over Difficult Terrain, and immediately sinks 2 *(3m)* whenever it starts its turn swimming.
-At Higher Levels.
-If you use a level 3 or 4 spell slot, the duration becomes 1 hour.
+**Using a Higher-Level Spell Slot.** If you use a level 3 or 4 spell slot, the duration becomes 1 hour.
 If you use a level 5+ spell slot, the spell doesn’t require Concentration and lasts until dispelled.
 - **Classes**: Cleric, Druid, Paladin, Ranger *(Source: CS)*